Dispersion of collective modes in spinful fractional quantum Hall states on the sphere: Excitation gaps in partially polarized and unpolarized states

 \subsubsection{Partially polarized states}

 Strikingly, unlike in the fully polarized and singlet states, the spin-conserved CFE mode starts from $L{=}1$ in PP states [see Fig,~\ref{fig: SS_density_wave_dispersion_primary_Jain_states_pp_3_7_and_3_5}($a$)], consistent with a low-lying exact state at that angular momentum.
+Unlike for the spin-singlet states, in the CF basis states forming the spin-conserved CFE mode [see Fig.~\ref{fig: CFE_basis_states_3_7_PP_Jain_state}(b)], the spin-up and spin-down FQH fluids are excited or deformed differently in partially polarized states, allowing for a state at $L{=}1$ to occur.
 Note that since the JK-projection is less accurate for the reverse vortex attached PP states, we have not computed the spin-conserved CFE mode in the PP $3/5$ Jain state.
+The GMP mode cannot capture this $L{=}1$ state since it only starts from $L{=}2$.
 Moreover, similar to the singlet states, our results for the PP states, shown in Fig.~\ref{fig: SS_density_wave_dispersion_primary_Jain_states_pp_3_7_and_3_5}, suggest that they also host a high-energy parton mode.
 Specifically, the SDW dispersion, equivalently the GMP mode, lies far in energy from the magnetoroton mode, even in the long-wavelength limit, i.e., at $L{=}2$, as seen from Figs.~\ref{fig: SS_density_wave_dispersion_primary_Jain_states_pp_3_7_and_3_5}$(a)$ and~\ref{fig: SS_density_wave_dispersion_primary_Jain_states_pp_3_7_and_3_5}$(b)$.
 The wave function of the parton mode in the PP Jain $3/7$ state, described by the wave function

 can only be constructed by brute-force projection as

 This is because writing it as $\Psi^{\rm Jain-PP}_{3/7}\Psi^{\rm CFE}_{1/2}/\Phi_{1}^{2}$, to enable the use of JK-projection, makes the wave function ill-defined when two electrons, separated by a distance $r$, approach each other since the numerator only vanishes as $r$ while the denominator vanishes as $r^2$.
 An analogous wave function of the parton mode in other PP primary Jain states can also be written.
 As these wave functions are not amenable to JK projection, we have not pursued computing their dispersions.
 For the PP secondary Jain states, for example, at $3/13$, the parton mode wave function can be obtained via JK-projection as $\Psi^{\rm Jain-PP}_{3/7}\Psi^{\rm CFE}_{1/2}$.
 This idea suggests that the $L{=}1$ state of the parton mode for PP Jain states is annihilated upon projection to the LLL, just like the $L{=}1$ GMP state.